rtCamp/docs.rtcamp.com/rtmedia/developer/rtmedia-defined-constants/index.markdown

 title: rtMedia Defined Constants
 ---

-Following is the list of rtMedia defined constants alongwith with their default value.
-These values can be modified in the wp-config.php file.
+Following is the list of rtMedia defined constants along with with their default value.
+These values can be modified in the *wp-config.php* file.